Last Update: August 25, 2022

 These rules are for information purposes only and details will be presented at the MANDATORY captains' meeting.

-- The Transition Zone, located at Place Saint-Bernard, is an area reserved for participants of the 24-hour walk and run and their companions.
+- The Transition Zone is an area reserved for participants of the 24-hour walk and run.
 It is here that the participants' relays must take place (exchange of the number and the timing chip).

 - Participants who take the course between 5:00 p.m. on Saturday and 7:30 a.m. on Sunday must wear a headlamp.